 The Executive Director shall submit an annual budget to the Board of Directors for their approval and adoption.

 Section I. Travel Expense.

-The order of business at the International Convention shall include:
+The official business at the International Convention may include:

 Section 1.
 Annual Reports.

-Within thirty days of notification from Headquarters, each local chapter shall submit an annual report on the form supplied by International Headquarters.
+Within thirty days of notification from Headquarters, each local chapter must submit an annual report supplied by International Headquarters.
 Chapters failing to submit this report shall be subject to probation.
 Permission for filing the report at a later date may be granted by the Executive Director.